Precision magnetometry exploiting excited state quantum phase transitions: Magnetometric protocols

 \subsubsection{Probe preparation}

 The probe preparation of the first protocol consists in sampling Hamiltonian eigenstates.
 One starts with preparing any state with significant overlap with the eigenstates having energies around $E_c$.
 An example is the pure state with all spins pointing down in the $z$ direction, $|\downarrow_z\rangle^{\otimes N}$, whose overlap with the critical eigenstate at any $h$ is much larger than the overlap with the other eigenstates \cite{Santos2016}.
-Alternatively, one considers a state whose support is the entire subspace with $s=N/2$: the Gibbs state restricted to this subspace is an example, and can be prepared when the systems interacts with a thermal bath \cite{BreuerPetruccione,BenattiFloreanini} (see Appendix \ref{app:Gibbs}).
-The restriction to the subspace with $s=N/2$ is realized with a system-bath interaction that is symmetric under spin permutation and with symmetric initial states.
-This restriction is also induced by particle inditinguishability for ultracold Bosons, and by dispersive vibrational sideband excitation for trapped ions \cite{Zheng2008,Zheng2009}.
+Alternatively, one can consider a state whose support is the entire subspace with $s=N/2$: the Gibbs state restricted to this subspace is an example, and can be prepared when the systems interacts with a thermal bath \cite{BreuerPetruccione,BenattiFloreanini} (see Appendix \ref{app:Gibbs}).
+The restriction to the subspace with $s=N/2$ is realized with dynamics conserving the total spin of the system, in order to ensure that the system state never leaves the desired subspace.
+This condition is met for system-bath interactions that are symmetric under spin permutation and with symmetric initial states.
+The restriction to the subspace with $s=N/2$ can also be realized by dispersive vibrational sideband excitation for trapped ions \cite{Zheng2008,Zheng2009}, or exploiting the permutation symmetry implied by particle inditinguishability, e.g. for ultracold Bosons used to implement the LMG model \cite{Zibold2010,Li2020}.